schwalger/mesopopdyn_microcircuit/README.md

 # Mesoscopic (and microscopic) simulation of cortical microcircuit

-This simulation software is an update of the original simulation code in the repository [mesopopdyn_gif](https://github.com/schwalger/mesopopdyn_gif).
-The software simulates a cortical microcircuit based on the Potjans-Diesmann model.
-It is implemented in different languages, Python, Julia, C and NEST
+This software simulates a cortical microcircuit based on the Potjans-Diesmann model.
+It is implemented in different languages, Python, Julia, C and NEST.
+The C code represents an improved implementation of the original simulation code in the repository [mesopopdyn_gif](https://github.com/schwalger/mesopopdyn_gif).

 There are the following implementations:
 - Microscopic simulation (my custom C code)